arnaud-ma/vscode_profile/README.md

 Some Visual Studio Code profiles, easily usable and editable.

+I've been using vscode profiles for a few months now to have specific settings/themes for their own use.
+I felt the need to spend time organizing all of this in a repo, which is intended to be as simple as possible to add profiles while documenting them (instead of having a raw .code-profile file as vscode offers).

 Vscode already has some profile templates (which you can see [here](https://code.visualstudio.com/docs/editor/profiles#_python-profile-template)) but they are quite limited in the sense that they aim to be as generic as possible.
-The goal of this repository is to have a bank of more specific (but well-documented) profiles, as long as they would be useful to a significant number of people.
-The contents of these profiles are in the `profiles` folder and you can easily see what each one contains (unlike the raw .profile file).
+The main goal of this repository is to have a bank of more specific (but well-documented) profiles, as long as they would be useful to a significant number of people.
+The contents of these profiles are in the `profiles` folder and you can easily see what each one contains.

 # Installation